 GASB 68 and 75 now require the District to account for its payments to the Michigan Public School Employees' Retirement System in a manner that has a significant effect on the District's change in net position.
-Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension liability increases or decreases in any given year.
-For the year ended June 30, 2018, the District reported a decrease in net position of \$440,698 related to GASB 68 and 75, which indicates that the District's proportionate share of the net pension and other postemployment benefits liability has increased by that amount.
+Based on various factors, the District may report an increase or decrease in net position depending on whether the District's proportionate share of the net pension and OPEB liabilities increases or decreases in any given year.
+For the year ended June 30, 2019, the District reported a decrease related to GASB 68 and 75, which indicates that the District's proportionate share of the net pension and other postemployment benefits liability has increased by that amount.